 Indoor Lighting Requirements

 Crassula Pellucida ‘Variegata’ (Calico Kitten) can be grown both indoors and out.
 Place in a bright location indoors, anywhere where there is plenty of light.
 Try an east facing window.
 A south and west facing window may also work but you may need to move the plant around a few times to find the best spot.
 Some windows may get too hot during the summer months or from the more intense afternoon heat.
-Watch your plant and see how it reacts and move accordingly.
+Watch your plant and see how it reacts, then move as needed.
 If it is getting scorched, provide shade or move to a different location.
 If the plant starts to suffer from lack of light, move to a brighter location.
 To keep them really happy, they need approximately 5-6 hours of bright light per day.

 These plants cannot tolerate low light or poor lighting for prolonged periods of time.
 If your indoor space does not receive adequate lighting no matter the time of the day, you may consider using a grow light.
 Grow lights can help supplement your plants’ lighting requirements especially during those long, dark winters.
 Here are some of my grow light recommendations.